kevin-44/WAX_ExpressTrade_Integration/README.md

 * Disable the default Apache virtual host: `sudo a2dissite *default`
 * Create the necessary folders for your website, replacing `example.com` with your domain name: `sudo mkdir -p /var/www/html/example.com/{includes,public_html}`
+* Create the virtual host file for your website, replacing `example.com` with your domain name: `sudo nano /etc/apache2/sites-available/example.com.conf`

 Finally, restart Apache for the changes to take effect: